thelockymichael/Pics/README.md

 # Pics
-To use this application on your own computer — navigate to the 'pics' subfolder and follow the instructions given on the page.
+In order to use this application on your own computer, clone or download the ZIP file and follow the instructions provided in the 'pics' subfolder.